-Fig. 4: Table displaying the relative change in iodine dose associated with lowering or increasing the tube voltage for constant iodine enhancement in 30 cm of water.
+Figure 4.
+Table displaying the relative change in iodine concentration necessary when either lowering or increasing the tube voltage for constant HU enhancement from a vial of iodine within a 30 cm of water phantom.
+(Assuming a 1 mg/mL value of iodine as the baseline for each kV.)

-Data from phantom experiments with static iodine concentration
+Data from phantom experiments with static iodine concentration, patient results may vary depending on patient size.